hrithik73/rn-starter/README.md

 ## React-Native Starter

-### Production ready react-native starter with commonly used libraries configured out of the box
+Production ready react-native starter with commonly used libraries configured out of the box

 ### Usages

 ```
-npx react-native init TestApp --template https://github.com/hrithik73/rn-starter
+npx react-native init MyApp --template https://github.com/hrithik73/rn-starter
 ```

-Make sure to replace the ``TestApp``` with your App Name
+Make sure to replace the `MyApp` with your App Name

 ### Features and Libraries inluded